CamilleIvins/fs-journal/journal/02/questions.md

 07. What is the main difference between `parameters` and `arguments`?

     > | Arguments fall within parameters, like with regular, verbal arguments, ideally.
-A baker's dozen is 13, so the rule for arguing that a dozen is, indeed, 13 and not 12, you must invoke the mental function where the parameters that make the argument valid. const dozen = 12
+A baker's dozen is 13, so the rule for arguing that a dozen is, indeed, 13 and not 12, you must invoke the mental function where the parameters can make the argument valid. const dozen = 12
     const freebie = 1
     function bakersDozen(num1, num2) {